aziz13-coder/horaryhorary/horary78-main/README-WINDOWS.md

 - Check browser console for JavaScript errors
 - Ensure backend is running on port 5000

+### Vite build parse error
+- If you see a message like `Parse error @:1:1` during `npm run build`, remove the `node_modules` folder and run `npm install` again.
+This refreshes all dependencies and usually resolves the issue.

 ### Port 5000 already in use
 - Close any other applications using port 5000
 - Or kill existing Python processes: `taskkill /f /im python.exe`